 Promotional material includes teasers, trailers and posters.
 Out of these three, poster artwork is where the graphic designer shines.
 Posters are released in the following categories:

-• Teaser Posters – The design and characters in the poster are vague so as to not give out too many details about the film and yet get the audience to anticipate the release of the film.
+Teaser Posters – The design and characters in the poster are vague to avoid giving out too many details about the film and get the audience to anticipate the release of the film.

-• Critics/ Awards Posters – After a month or so from release, the critics have watched the film and probably left some good reviews.
+Critics/ Awards Posters – After a month or so from release, the critics have watched the film and probably left some good reviews.
 After a year, the film has probably won awards.
-The new posters are designed with these laurels.
-The posters have little quotes from critics and the names of awards the film has won with little olive branch parentheses.
+The new posters are designed with critics’ quotes and award names in laurel brackets.

 OST Covers and OTT Banners